Pape Abdou Camara

 Pape Abdou Camara (born 24 September 1991) is a Senegalese footballer who plays as a defensive midfielder.

 Career

 Camara began his career in the Academy of Étoile Lusitana.
 On 17 January 2010, Standard Liège signed the Senegalese midfielder from Etoile Lusitana until June 2011.
-On 16 May 2010, Standard Liège confirmed he will leave the club in summer 2010 for Sint-Truidense VV.
-In 2012 he joined Valenciennes.
+On 16 May 2010, Standard Liège confirmed he would leave the club in summer 2010 for Sint-Truidense VV.
+In 2012, he joined Valenciennes.

 Armenia

 On 29 August 2018, Camara signed for Armenian Premier League club Banants.
 On 2 August 2019, FC Banants was officially renamed Urartu FC.
 On 11 December 2019, FC Alashkert announced the signing of Camara from FC Urartu.

 Saudi Arabia

 On 5 August 2022, Camara joined Saudi Arabian club Al-Qous.
 On 24 January 2023, Camara joined Bisha.